webtions/i-recommend-this/plugin-documentation.md

    - Calls the processor to update recommendation

 4. **Recommendation Processing**:
-   - `class-themeist-irecommendthis-public-processor.php` handles the logic
+   - The public class handles the recommendation logic
    - Checks for duplicate recommendations via cookies/IP
    - Updates post meta with new count
-   - If IP tracking is enabled, saves anonymized IP to database
+   - If IP tracking is enabled, saves IP to database
    - Generates updated HTML for the button

 5. **UI Update**: